teochewthunder/hc_github/README.md

   - declare an array of month names.
   - use `month` - 1 as a reference to that array, and return the element's value.
 - `renderLineChart()`
+  - get values of range sliders `rngYearFrom` and `rngYearTo` and checkbox `cbSeparateYears`.
+  - declare `dataset` and populate it using a subset from `currentData`, using values of `rngYearFrom` and `rngYearTo` as lower and upper limits.
   - xx
+  - xx
+  - x
   - xx
   - xx